Nekroze/bolton/README.md

 with a CSV of tag values that are used to filter down the [Boltons](#boltons) that can be applied there by looking only in the directory for that Tag under `~/.boltons`.

+## To Do

+- Display diff in preview
+- Syntax highlight preview
+- Improve error handling
+- Refactor tui package, its an imperative mess
+- Make hardpoint discovery run in parallel
+- Tweakable settings, everything is currently hard coded
+- Write tests
+- CI